 Limited seating and pajama bottoms: How Texas churches are preparing for a socially distant Easter

+Gov. Greg Abbott has given his blessing for churches to hold services during the pandemic.
+Some are gathering their flocks for Easter.
+Others are sticking with streamed services

-The Rev. Joseph Thompson of the Christian Interactive Fellowship Church in San Marcos has an idea for what his Easter outfit will be Sunday.
-He’s considering wearing his blue plaid suit — but with pajama bottoms that will be out of view of cameras capturing him leading an online service.
+(Texas Tribune) – The Rev. Joseph Thompson of the Christian Interactive Fellowship Church in San Marcos has an idea for what his Easter outfit will be Sunday.
+He’s considering wearing his blue plaid suit — but with pajama bottoms that will be out of view of cameras capturing him leading online service.

 “We can’t meet as a church, but we can still be the church,” Thompson said.